 Leukemia is either acute or chronic and is categorized by the type of cells affected and the rate of cell growth.
 Acute leukemia is characterized by an abundance of immature blood cells.
-It can be fatal due to of the lack of mature blood cells which prevent anemia, infection and bleeding.
+It can be fatal due to the lack of mature blood cells that prevent anemia, infection, and bleeding.

 Myelodysplastic Syndrome is a condition in which the bone marrow fails to produce the right amount of normal blood cells; this can lead to acute myeloid leukemia.
 Myeloproliferative Disease (MPD) occurs when there are too many blood cells; this can develop into acute myeloid leukemia.

 Chronic leukemia is characterized by too many mature blood cells.
 This type of leukemia is usually found in people between the ages of 40 and 70.

 If you or a loved one doesn’t receive the right treatment due to a misdiagnosis, you should talk to a Connecticut Leukemia misdiagnosis lawyer about your right to file a lawsuit for your damages.
 It is best that you act quickly, not only because Connecticut imposes a strict statute of limitations deadlines on your ability to file a leukemia misdiagnosis lawsuit, but also because certain procedural hurdles must be surmounted before a trial can take place.

 To be more specific, Section 52-190a of the Connecticut General Statutes states that in order to file a medical malpractice lawsuit, the injured patient (or the patient’s lawyer) must file a certificate with the court asserting:

 - that the patient or his lawyer has conducted a “reasonable inquiry” to determine if good faith grounds for a medical malpractice lawsuit against each defendant exists, and